Gfatouras/Movie-Database-Analysis/README.md

 ![image](https://github.com/Gfatouras/Phase2/assets/165408353/ea31925c-3d8b-49b5-88ce-4eda003ce691)

-Since documentary and animation movies had the highest ratings, we will be focusing on actors, directors, writers, and studios that all worked on these two genres.
+Since documentary and animation movies had the highest ratings, we will be focusing on actors, directors, writers, and studios that all worked on these two genres for our final reccommendation.

 ## Top Directors
 We matched the highest ratings to each director, and created a list of the top directors by film ratings.